HaywardPeirce/WoL_server/README.md

 ### Usage
 Once the python virtual environment is activated, run the application using the following command from the top level of this repo: `python index.py`

+Note: if not running this server in a docker container, you will need to add in a `data/` folder for the `computers.json` file to be created in.